 Vaccine will arrive in the province directly from the manufacturer.
-It will arrive in a container called a thermal shipper, which maintains temperatures to -80 degrees Celsius with the use of dry ice.
+It will arrive in a container called a thermal shipper, which maintains temperatures to -80°C with the use of dry ice.
 It is important to note the thermal shippers weighs approximately 70lbs when filled with vaccine and dry ice.
 Access to a trolley for transport within a facility is needed.
 Vaccine should be redistributed in frozen form.

-- Vaccine can be stored in a ultra-low freezer which maintains temperatures between -60 and -80 for 6 months. - Vaccine can also be stored in the thermal shipper it arrives in for up to 30 days as long dry ice is replenished.
+- Vaccine can be stored in a ultra-low freezer which maintains temperatures between -60°C and -80°C for 6 months or the expiry date, whichever comes first. - Vaccine can also be stored in the thermal shipper it arrives in for up to 30 days as long dry ice is replenished.
 Upon receiving, dry ice must be replenished as soon as possible then every 5 days thereafter (day 5, 10, 15, 20, and 25).
-Thermal shippers and the data logger inside should be returned to Pfizer within 30 business days. - Vaccine can be stored in a vaccine regulated refrigerator at 2 to 8 degrees Celsius for 5 days.
-When considering storage in a thermal shipper and a refrigerator, the total shelf life of the vaccine could be up to 35 days in total. - Vaccine can be thawed in a refrigerator overnight (total time is approximately 3 hours). - Vaccine can be thawed at room temperature (total time approximately 30 minutes). - Vaccine can remain at room temperature for a total of 2 hours. - Vaccine should be at room temperature prior to administration, approximately 5-15 minutes. - Once reconstituted, the vaccine is stable at room temperature for 6 hours.
+Thermal shippers and the data logger inside should be returned to Pfizer within 30 business days. - Vaccine can be stored in a vaccine regulated refrigerator at +2°C to +8°C for 31 days.
+When considering storage in a thermal shipper and a refrigerator, the total shelf life of the vaccine could be up to 35 days in total. - Vaccine can be thawed in a refrigerator overnight (total time is approximately 3 hours). - Vaccine can be thawed at room temperature (total time approximately 30 minutes). - Vaccine can remain at room temperature for a total of 2 hours. - Vaccine should be at room temperature prior to administration, approximately 5-15 minutes. - Once reconstituted, the vaccine is stable at room temperature (+2°C to no greater than +25°C) for 6 hours.
 Once diluted, limited movement of vaccine within a facility is recommended to maintain vaccine stability and decrease jiggling within the vial.